Setting marketing goals or objectives for your service-based small business doesn’t need to be a complicated process.

 At the beginning of this quarter, I will launch a new $2,000 service package and bring on 6 new clients to achieve sales of $12,000 for the period.

-Now that you have a SMART marketing goal, then it’s time to review any challenges or roadblocks you may have in achieving your target.
+Now that you have a SMART marketing goal, it’s time to review any challenges or roadblocks in achieving your target.

-No matter what the goal, you’ll always have challenges or barriers that you’ll need to overcome to achieve it.
+No matter the goal, you’ll always have challenges or barriers you’ll need to overcome to achieve it.

-These could include the need to upskill in an area, to build a new service offering, to design marketing templates, to craft a message to communicate with your audience, updating your website or technology, finding the time and money needed to promote your offer, or some other challenge which is standing between you and achieving your goal.
+These could include the need to upskill in an area, build a new service offering, design marketing templates, craft a message to communicate with your audience, update your website or technology, find the time and money needed to promote your offer or some other challenge which is standing between you and achieving your goal.

 At this step, write down all the current challenges and roadblocks you have that specifically relate to your marketing goal.

 What’s stopping you from achieving this goal?